laristra/portage/doc/example.md

 This helper class will build the additional mesh entities and connectivities from a basic mesh framework wrapper.
-The basic mesh framework wrapper must support cells, nodes, and faces as well as connectivity queries about these entities.
+The basic mesh framework wrapper must support cells, nodes, and faces as well as connectivity and number queries about these entities.

 This class is not a complete class design.
 In particular, it is designed to be used within